pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~DANCE / THE CREDITS ROLL~~
 - ~~__TOO DISTRACTING I THINK__ Maybe speed up/slow down the rate of movement as with his dancing?~~
 - ~~Look into music maintenance (it might keep playing?)~~

+- Mirror tank starts in off direction?
+- Should start facing away (as per movie)

 # The Conversation